Skip to main content

 What Is an Ordinary Annuity?

-An ordinary annuity, also called an "annuity immediate," makes equal payments at the END of each period.
-It’s the most common type in financial products, and the FINRA investor guide to annuities provides a helpful overview of how these products work:
+It is the most common type in financial products.
+The FINRA investor guide to annuities provides a helpful overview of how these products work.
+Common examples include:

 • Mortgage payments: Due at the end of each month